 Throughout his career, Mr. Kelley has tried more than 100 jury trials for a wide variety of cases, including boating, trucking, and automobile accidents, construction site accidents, medical malpractice, traumatic brain injuries, catastrophic injuries, defective products, and more.
 He has achieved success in more than 25 multimillion-dollar verdicts.

 For more than 20 years, Mr. Kelley has been board certified in civil trial law by the Florida Bar.
 He lectures frequently across the country and served as an adjunct professor at Nova Southeastern Law Center.
 Mr. Kelley has also achieved an AV Preeminent® rating from Martindale-Hubbell®.

 As editor of the Jury Selection Blog, Mr. Kelley shares his professional knowledge with more than 2,000 subscribers.
 His audience includes law professors from across the country, attorneys, and judges.
 He is also published in the Nova Law Review, the International Information Bulletin on Variable Stars, the Journal of the Florida Justice Association, and the Florida Bar Journal.

 Mr. Kelley graduated from Nova Southeastern Law Center and Vanderbilt University.
-In school, he was editor in chief of the Nova Law Review.
-Today, he is admitted to the Florida State Bar, the United States District Court for the Southern District of Florida, the United States Court of Appeals of the of the Fifth and Eleventh Circuits, and the United States Supreme Court.
+In school, he was editor-in-chief of the Nova Law Review.
+Today, he is admitted to the Florida State Bar, the United States District Court for the Southern District of Florida, the United States Court of Appeals of the Fifth and Eleventh Circuits, and the United States Supreme Court.

 Proudly Giving Back to His Community